Cozy Cole: Life and career

 Cole had hits with the songs "Topsy I" and "Topsy II".
 "Topsy II" peaked at No. 3 on the Billboard Hot 100, and at No. 1 on the R&B chart.
 It sold over one million copies and was awarded a gold disc.
 The track peaked at No. 29 in the UK Singles Chart in 1958.
 The recording contained a long drum solo and was one of the few drum solo recordings to make the charts at Billboard magazine.
 The single was issued by Love Records, a small record label in Brooklyn, New York.
 Cole's song "Turvy II" reached No. 36 in 1959.

+In 1959, Cozy performed at the Peacock Alley in St. Louis with his wife Lee Parker who was an entertainer.
+She studied dancing under Katherine Durham.

 Cole appeared in music-related films, including a brief cameo in Don't Knock the Rock.
 Throughout the 1960s and 1970s he continued to perform in a variety of settings alongside names like Jonah Jones, Stuff Smith, and Cab Calloway.
 Cole and Gene Krupa often played drum duets at the Metropole in New York City during the 1950s and 1960s.

 In 1978, Capital University in Columbus, awarded Cole an honorary degree of Doctor of Musical Arts.
 Cole is cited as an influence by many contemporary rock drummers, including Cozy Powell, who took his nickname "Cozy" from Cole.
 In 1981, he died of cancer in Columbus, Ohio.

 Cole was the teacher of Philly Joe Jones.